bluesky/databroker/doc/source/v2/administrator/index.rst

-The driver's name, ``bluesky-mongo-normalized-catalog``, differentiates it from the ``bluesky-mongo-embedded-catalog``, an experimental alternative way of encoding bluesky documents into MongoDB documents.
+The driver's name, ``bluesky-mongo-normalized-catalog``, differentiates it from the ``bluesky-mongo-embedded-catalog``, an experimental alternative way of original bluesky documents into MongoDB documents and collections.
 It is still under evaluation and not yet recommended for use in production.

 Python packages
 ===============